Dansaa27/Dansaa27.github.io/README.md

 - Designed visually appealing and accessible web pages, ensuring a clutter-free and user-centric experience

 **eCommerce Seller @ eBay Marketplace (_January 2021 - Present_)**
--Achieved 100% customer satisfaction across over 100 reviews by providing exceptional service and maintaining high-quality standards in reselling a diverse range of comic books, demonstrating commitment to customer excellence and reliability.
+- Achieved 100% customer satisfaction across over 100 reviews by providing exceptional service and maintaining high-quality standards in reselling a diverse range of comic books, demonstrating commitment to customer excellence and reliability.
--Successfully managed and expanded an online comic book inventory, resulting in over 200 items sold by leveraging strategic online marketing techniques and maintaining a keen eye for market demands and trends.
+- Successfully managed and expanded an online comic book inventory, resulting in over 200 items sold by leveraging strategic online marketing techniques and maintaining a keen eye for market demands and trends.

 ## Projects
+### Spotify Data Insights Analysis
+Analyzed over 600,000 Spotify tracks using SQL to uncover key drivers of music popularity, including track attributes, artist dynamics, and release timing.
+Developed actionable insights into listener engagement by identifying patterns in attributes like danceability and explicit content, revealing trends that amplify audience connection.
+Created interactive Tableau dashboards to present findings, enabling a data-driven approach to understanding music industry success factors and improving strategic decision-making.

+### Bike Share Analysis
+- Conducted data exploration and manipulation using Python Pandas to prepare a high-quality dataset for analyzing bike share usage in relation to weather conditions.
+- Created an interactive Tableau dashboard to visualize the impact of weather and time of day on bike usage, enabling users to filter and analyze data for valuable insights.

+### New York Mets Pitching Analysis
+This project offers a focused analysis of the New York Mets' pitching performance in the 2023 season, conducted entirely using SQL.
+Through data cleaning and SQL queries, the analysis uncovers key pitching metrics and trends.
+The analysis is done by following a questions to gain insight on the Last pitch thrown.

+### COVID-19 Vaccine Tracker
+Developed an interactive Tableau dashboard to visualize global COVID-19 vaccination trends, displaying the percentages of people fully, partially, or not vaccinated by country.
+The dashboard features robust filtering options by date and location, enabling users to explore vaccination data across various continents and countries, thereby facilitating a comprehensive understanding of worldwide vaccination efforts.

+### British Airways Analysis
+Developed an interactive Tableau dashboard to analyze and present customer feedback for British Airways.
+This tool integrates comprehensive filtering options, including seat type, travel date, traveler type, aircraft, and continent, enabling tailored data exploration.
+The dashboard features four dynamic graphs that update in real-time based on user-selected filters, providing insightful visualizations of customer satisfaction trends across multiple dimensions.
+This project not only enhances the understanding of customer experiences but also aids in strategic decision-making by highlighting key areas for improvement.